Jambul tree

 This section has been translated automatically.

-The jambul tree, also called Syzygium cumini or Syzygium jambolana or jambolana plum, is a deciduous tree species of the myrtle family (Myrtaceae).
-It has its main distribution area worldwide in tropical areas.
+The jambul tree, also known as Syzygium cumini or Syzygium jambolana or jambolana plum, is a deciduous tree species from the myrtle family (Myrtaceae).
+It is mainly found in tropical regions around the world.

 General information